ENCCS/julia-for-hpda/content/sciml.rst

 .. figure:: img/solutions_3.png
    :align: center

    Training on 6 trajectories.
-Prediction on test trajectpry is quite good in this case.
+Prediction on test trajectory is quite good in this case.

 It takes the black box UDE about 1000 epochs to get a good result.